codacy/docs/docs/organizations/audit-logs-for-organizations.md

 ---
-description: List of events that Codacy can log an organization.
+description: List of events that Codacy can log for an organization.
 ---

 # Audit logs for organizations